When powerlifters and weightlifters want to take their strength to new heights, they often turn to the snatch grip deadlift.

 First, the wider grip forces you to get lower in order to grab onto the barbell.
 Having a lower starting position means that the range of motion is increased.
 This will help build your bottom end deadlift strength.

-This two-fold increase to the range of motion makes the snatch grip deadlift more difficult than the conventional deadlift.
+This two-fold increase in the range of motion makes the snatch grip deadlift more difficult than the conventional deadlift.
 In turn, you’ll likely end up building your conventional deadlift.
 After all, it’s the easier deadlift variation when you also have snatch grip deadlifts in your program.

 5. It Can Be Helpful For Olympic Lifters